iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 - Tipping is only available on the Zettle reader
 - Usage of SDK version `1.7.1`
 - The card reader needs to contain the latest software versions.
 - Tipping needs to be enabled for the market connected to the Zettle account used by the merchant.
-Please refer to list of supported markets below.
+See the [list of supported markets for tipping](#supported-markets-for-tipping).

 ### Supported markets for tipping
 Tipping will be made available on a market by market basis.
 The following markets are supported at the moment: